 The 17th-century was the golden period wherein the cultural and artistic activities got a big boost, under the rule of Marthanda Varma who is known as the Father of Modern Travancore.
 In the 19th century, the city was a prominent place for a lot of political activities and the most prominent of them was the formation of the state of Kerala in the year 1956, when Thiruvananthapuram was declared its official capital.

-Today, Thiruvananthapuram carries the essence of Kerala, its history and culture together.
+Today, Thiruvananthapuram carries the essence of Kerala, its history, and its culture together.
 The annual snake boat races, grand elephant parade, Mohiniyattom, Kathakali, and Koodiyattom are a few signature events and folk arts that define Kerala and its capital city Thiruvananthapuram.

-1. Neyyar Dam and Wildlife Sanctuary.
-The Neyyar Dam and wildlife sanctuary is located 32km from Thiruvananthapuram and is famous for picturesque scenery and a plethora of wildlife.
+The Neyyar Dam and wildlife sanctuary is located 32km from Thiruvananthapuram and is famous for its picturesque scenery and a plethora of wildlife.
 There is no doubt in the fact that this sanctuary is a visual treat for nature enthusiasts and a guided tour will prove to be quite a phenomenal experience for them.
 Neyyar sanctuary is natural vegetation spread over 12,000 hectares, where one may encounter Asian Elephants, Travancore Tortoise, and Slender Loris.

-3. Poovar Island.
-Situated at a coastal village along the natural harbour at Vizhinjam Poovar, it is approximately 25km away from Thiruvananthapuram.
+Situated at a coastal village along the natural harbor at Vizhinjam Poovar, it is approximately 25km away from Thiruvananthapuram.
 The Poovar beach on the island is a popular picnic spot for the locals and tourists, where they get to enjoy boating and witness the simple life led in nearby villages.
 Moreover, it is believed to have been the place which was known as Ophir, where King Solomon of Israel's ships had arrived.
-And from then on it became an important trading centre for sandalwood, timber, and spices.
+And from then on it became an important trading center for sandalwood, timber, and spices.

-4. Indian Coffee House.
 If you are wondering how to start your day in Thiruvananthapuram then how about a hot cup of sweet coffee?
-It is just the right way to kick start your day.
+It is just the right way to kick-start your day.
 And what better option to go with other than Indian Coffee House?
 The indoor area of this place is very peaceful and soothes your mind and soul.
 This coffee house has got 14 branches and is quite famous around the place.

-By Air.
 This city has got its own international airport which is known as Trivandrum International Airport.
 Thus, connectivity with different metropolitan cities across the world becomes very easy to tread.
-There are direct flights covering all the major Indian cities like New Delhi, Kolkata, Bangalore, Mumbai, etc. Travelling from the metro cities in India to Thiruvananthapuram will take approximately 3 hours and around Rs 10 thousand.
+There are direct flights covering all the major Indian cities like New Delhi, Kolkata, Bangalore, Mumbai, etc. Traveling from the metro cities in India to Thiruvananthapuram will take approximately 3 hours and around Rs 10 thousand.

-By Train.
 Thiruvananthapuram is specifically situated within the city and is quite well-linked with all the major Indian cities like New Delhi, Mumbai, Chennai, and many others.
 You have to get down at the Thiruvananthapuram central railway station to explore the city.
-Travelling by train will take approximately 1-2 days and Rs 5 thousand.
+Traveling by train will take approximately 1-2 days and Rs 5 thousand.